RedisAI/RedisAI/docs/commands.md

 * **key**: the script's key name
 * **function**: the name of the function to run
-* **KEYS**: Either a squence of key names that the script will access before, during and after its execution, or a tag which all those keys share. `KEYS` is a mandatory scope in this command.
-Redis will verify that all potional key accesses are done to the right shard.
+* **KEYS**: Either a squence of key names that the script will access before, during and after its execution, or a tag which all those keys share.
 * **INPUTS**: Denotes the beginning of the input parameters list, followed by its length and one or more input tensors.
 * **ARGS**: A list additional arguments that a user can send to the script.
 All args are sent as strings, but can be casted to other types supported by torch script, such as `int`, or `float`.

 * **OUTPUTS**: denotes the beginning of the output tensors keys' list, followed by its length and one or more key names.
 * **TIMEOUT**: the time (in ms) after which the client is unblocked and a `TIMEDOUT` string is returned

+Note:
+Either `KEYS` or `INPUTS` scopes should be provided this command (one or both scopes are acceptable).
+Those scopes indicate keyspace access and such, the right shard to execute the command at.
+Redis will verify that all potional key accesses are done to the right shard.

 _Return_